 - Return on investment.
-Without mainstream “time of use” charges in QLD, and with feed-in tariffs up to 16 cents, a $10000 battery will take you about ten years to pay off.
+Without mainstream “time of use” charges in QLD, and with feed-in tariffs up to 20 cents, a $10 000 battery will take you over ten years to pay off.
 So we need more reason.

 - Blackout insurance.
 Imagine you lost power in the middle of Friday night footy.
 Let’s say that happened twice in the next ten years.
 Most blokes could justify a couple of grand a game to know they would still get to watch the footy while the neighbours brought around the beers.